This is the one that started it all.

-They have also taken the opportunity to revamp the menu a little, so while you’ll still find their celebrated steaks, you’ll also come across new numbers like their twelve hour beef short-rib (slow-cooked with claret, bone marrow & Roscoff onions); some roast scallops with fennel pollen & garlic; and a delightful-sounding Tunworth mash made using aged Neal’s Yard cheese.
+After re-doing the interior, they also took the opportunity to revamp the menu a little, so while you’ll still find their celebrated steaks, you’ll also come across new numbers like their twelve hour beef short-rib (slow-cooked with claret, bone marrow & Roscoff onions); some roast scallops with fennel pollen & garlic; and a delightful Tunworth mash made using aged Neal’s Yard cheese.

 NOTE: Hawksmoor and the Spitalfields Bar are open Mon-Sat 12-2.30pm (3pm Sat) and 5-10.30pm, Sunday 12-9pm.
 You can find out more, and make a booking at their website right HERE.